facelessuser/pymdown-extensions/docs/extensions/magiclink.md

 ## Overview
-GFM has a nice feature that detects and auto-generates links.
-This extension adds similar functionality to Python Markdown allowing you to just type or paste links; no special syntax required.
-It auto-links HTML, FTP, and email links.
+MagicLink adds scans for URLs and generates proper HTML links.
+No special syntax is required, you just type or paste links.
+MagicLink auto-link HTML, FTP, and email links.

 ## Examples